helium/HIP/0081-minimum-onboarding-fee.md

 ## Implementation

 To be implemented at the time of the Solana Migration on April 18th as part of the ongoing smart contract and subDAO work by the Helium Foundation.
+Full implentation will take place on or around August 1, 2023.

 ## Unresolved Questions